Not sure how to juggle all the deadlines ahead? Are you thinking you might make better use of your study time? Want some tips for tackling tests?

 Manuel

-Science (Chemical Biology) Specialties: Scheduling, Time Management, Study Skills
+Science Specialties: Scheduling, Time Management, Study Skills

 I enjoy meeting, talking and engaging with new people, and have always had a desire to help those around me.
 By becoming a Peer Academic Coach, I’ll be able to help my peers succeed in areas in which I am interested and knowledgeable.